lyfar/awa-docs/docs/features/practice-history-reactions-v0-3.md

 <FeatureSummary />

 ## Narrative
-History gains master awareness in v0.3.
-Collective entries now appear with a golden accent, showing the master portrait, total attendees, and how the user’s reaction shifted compared to their baseline.
-Each entry groups pre-session feeling (captured at countdown) and post-session reaction so people can reflect on the change.
-Tapping opens a recap sheet with highlights, suggested thank-you note, and quick access to follow/unfollow.
+v0.3 history adds master context.
+Collective entries gain a golden accent with portrait, attendee count, and reaction delta so users remember who guided the session and how it felt.
+Recap sheets reuse the [Reactions timeline](/docs/features/reactions-masters-v0-3.md) plus gratitude CTA so thanking a master is one tap away.

-Weeks view displays a "Collective highlights" row summarising which masters the user practiced with and their dominant reaction afterwards.
-Filters get a "Masters" toggle to browse entries by specific guides, plus a "Shared with community" view that only shows collective moments.
-Exported reports now include master metadata so partners receive de-identified insights when we share aggregated stats.
+Filters include Masters and “Shared moments” toggles, a highlights row summarises which master influenced each week, and exports append master metadata for partner-ready recaps while keeping notes private.

 ## Interaction
-1. User opens History; client fetches standard practice timeline plus master metadata and pre-session reactions.
+1. User opens History; client fetches standard practice timeline plus master metadata and collective reaction timelines.
-2. Collective entries render with stacked cards showing before/after feelings, master, attendees, and thank CTA.
+2. Collective entries render with stacked cards showing master, attendees, and thank CTA.
 3. Filters allow switching to "Masters" (select a guide) or "Collectives" (only community sessions).
-4. Tapping an entry opens the recap sheet with audio replay (if available), gratitude template, and share/export options.
+4. Tapping an entry opens the recap sheet with the full reaction timeline, audio replay (if available), gratitude template, and share/export options.
 5. Users can submit a thank-you message that logs in Master Analytics and optionally posts to the master’s feed.
 6. Export generates a summary including master names, languages, reactions, and attendance for personal journaling.